 Lacto-fermentation is easy.
-All it takes is some fresh vegetables or fruit (which is what I’ll address here since Paleo doesn’t really include dairy or bread), some jars or a big crock, some salt, water, some spices, and maybe some whey if you want a bit of extra insurance when you’re just starting out.
+All it takes is some fresh vegetables or fruit, jars or a big crock, salt, water, some spices, and maybe some whey if you want a bit of extra insurance when you’re just starting out.
 That’s it.

 The process works because the salt you use kills the bad bacteria, while the good bacteria survives and flourishes and starts to turn lactose and other sugars into lactic acid.
 This creates the acidic environment required to preserve the food.
 The lactic acid also provides the tangy flavor that you will grow to love.